GianmarcoZuffranieri/Non-Parametric-Correlation/README.md

 Nadaraya-Watson estimator for stocks correlation.

-Non-parametric approaches can be flexible, and valuable, when computing the correlation between stocks, which, in reality is not constant over time.
+Non-parametric approaches can be flexible, and valuable, when computing correlation between stocks, which, in reality is not constant over time.
 The time dependance feature supposes variation, thus allowing for a clear analysis of the time series's dynamic nature.

 $E(r_{it}) \approx \dfrac{1}{T} \sum r_{it}$